 6. What is the statute of limitations for filing an Equal Pay claim with the Labor Commissioner?

 If your employer was willfully paying you less because of your sex, race, or ethnicity, you have three years to file a claim since the violation occurred.
-But if your employer’s actions were not willful, then you have two years to file.6
+Though if your employer’s actions were not willful, then you have two years to file.6

 Each paycheck you receive that pays you less than you are entitled to counts as a “violation.”